-In July 2014, we entered into an amended and restated loan and security agreement with Silicon Valley Bank (SVB) pursuant to which we were extended term loans in the aggregate principal amount of \$20.0 million.
-In July 2017, we entered into an amendment to the loan and security agreement, pursuant to which SVB extended an additional term loan to us in the aggregate principal amount of \$15.0 million, a portion of which was applied to repay in full our previously outstanding debt to SVB under the agreement.
-Borrowings under the loan and security agreement, as amended, are secured by substantially all of our assets, excluding certain intellectual property rights.
+In July 2014, we entered into an amended and restated loan and security agreement with Silicon Valley Bank pursuant to which we have been extended term loans in the aggregate principal amount of \$20.0 million.
+Borrowings under this loan and security agreement are secured by substantially all of our assets, excluding certain intellectual property rights.
 The loan and security agreement restricts our ability, among other things, to:

-- sell, transfer or otherwise dispose of any of our business or property, subject to limited exceptions; - make material changes to our business or management; - enter into transactions resulting in significant changes to the voting control of our stock; - make certain changes to our organizational structure; - consolidate or merge with other entities or acquire other entities; - incur additional indebtedness or create encumbrances on our assets; - pay dividends, other than dividends paid solely in shares of our common stock, or make distributions on and, in certain cases, repurchase our stock: - enter into transactions with our affiliates; - repay subordinated indebtedness; or - make certain investments.
+- sell, transfer or otherwise dispose of any of our business or property, subject to limited exceptions; - make material changes to our business or management; - enter into transactions resulting in significant changes to the voting control of our stock;

+- make certain changes to our organizational structure; - consolidate or merge with other entities or acquire other entities; - incur additional indebtedness or create encumbrances on our assets; - pay dividends, other than dividends paid solely in shares of our common stock, or make distributions on and, in certain cases, repurchase our stock; - enter into transactions with our affiliates: - repay subordinated indebtedness; or - make certain investments.

-In addition, we are required under our loan agreement to maintain our deposit and securities accounts with SVB and to comply with various operating covenants and default clauses that may restrict our ability to finance our operations, engage in business activities or expand or fully pursue our business strategies.
+In addition, we are required under our loan agreement to maintain our deposit and securities accounts with Silicon Valley Bank and to comply with various operating covenants and default clauses that may restrict our ability to finance our operations, engage in business activities or expand or fully pursue our business strategies.
 A breach of any of these covenants or clauses could result in a default under the loan and security agreement, which could cause all of the outstanding indebtedness under the facility to become immediately due and payable.